 - In command prompt, type sfc /scannow and press enter button from your keyboard to execute the command.
 It will start the scanning and repairing process, wait for its result.

 - Reboot your computer and whether the problem is fixed or not.

 7. Running a DISM Scan – Repair Windows

 This tool DISM (Deployment Image Servicing and Management) allow us to use an online (from Microsoft servers) system image in order to repair Windows.
 To do that, we need to repeat previous proceed to go into command prompt with administrative privileges and write:

 DISM /Online /Cleanup-Image /RestoreHealth

 The tool will try to check and fix our system.
 According to our internet speed, It takes a while.

 After that, reboot your computer and check whether the issues solved or not.
-Please share your experience with here in the comments section below.
+Please share your experience in the comments section below.
 It helps the other users to find the solution.
 You must share if you are unable to fix the issue with these methods.